siliconflow/onediff/onediff_diffusers_extensions/README.md

 # OneDiffX

-OneDiffX include multiple popular accelerated versions of the AIGC algorithm, such as DeepCache, which you would have a hard time finding elsewhere.
+OneDiffX is an Onediff Extension for HF diffusers, it provides some acceleration utilities, such as DeepCache for SD/SDXL.

 - [Install and Setup](#install-and-setup)
 - [DeepCache Speedup](#deepcache-speedup)